PostgreSQL-For-Wordpress/postgresql-for-wordpress/readme.txt

 == Installation ==

-This plugin can't be enabled through the control panel.
+Whereas it appears in the control panel, enabling/disabling this plugin through the control panel won't do anything.
 You have to install it before setting up your WordPress installation for things to work properly.

 This section describes how to install the plugin and get it working.